Spotlight: Learning with a disability

 Olivia has caught up and excelled with the work all the amazing tutors have taught her over the last year.

 I cannot begin to explain the difference they have made.
 To see her finally confident in all aspects of all subjects was amazing.
 She originally struggled with maths and English, not only because of her health issues but also due to a lack of confidence from the years of school that she has missed out on.
 This confidence boost literally fills my heart with joy.
-This is all down to the amazing staff and tutors that have made this journey so amazing.
+This is all down to the amazing maths and English tutoring and the expert tutors that have made this journey so great.

 Here’s the famous Bethany that encouraged Olivia to be courageous from the first moment she entered the learning centre.
 Here she tells us about her own struggles and accomplishments…